dingalapadum/fundamentals/git/README.md

 ```

-## Inspecting changes, index and commits
+## Inspecting changes and commit history
 ```
 # see diffs:
 git diff --cached # (same as --staged) index vs repo (what would be commited)